All Products

 my_trigger

 The default value is LATEST.
-If you want to create a trigger for a different version or alias, first switch to that version or alias in the upper-right corner of the function details page.
-For more information about versions and aliases, see Manage versions and Manage aliases.
+To create a trigger for another version or alias, first switch to that version or alias in the upper-right corner of the function details page.
+For more information about versions and aliases, see Version management and Alias management.

 LATEST